ReaveMode/SuperForYou/README.md

 How To Use.

+Do NOT create a profile, just go straight to items and ignore the login/register functions.

 After selecting a category, to select the product click ON THE NAME of the product below the image.